-- Employees should work from home if possible. - Ensure all persons are always 1.5 metres apart.
-Where this is not possible, the duration of the close contact should be minimised. - PL will implement and abide by the relevant density quotient. - PL will limit the total number of people in an enclosed area. - No carpooling between employees unless there is no alternative mode of
+- Employees can work from home, if possible, to reduce workplace numbers. - Ensure all persons are always 1.5 metres apart.
+Where this is not possible, the duration of the close contact should be minimised. - PL will implement and abide by the relevant density quotient. - PL will limit the total number of people in an enclosed area. - No carpooling between employees unless there is no alternative mode of transport.